8 die at Florida nursing home in Irma's sweltering aftermath

 Paulburn Bogle, a member of the housekeeping staff, said the place had been hot but manageable the past few days.
 The staff used fans, put cold towels and ice on patients and gave them cold drinks, he said.

-Broward County Medical Examiner Dr. Craig Mallak said his office had received the bodies of at least three of the victims — two women age 71 and another who was 78 — for autopsies.

-"They were sick already.
-It's going to be tough to tell how much was the heat and how much of it was they were sick already," Mallak said.

-Flora Mitchell arrived at the home trying to find out what happened to her 58-year-old sister, Vonda Wilson, a stroke patient who lived there for about 10 years.
-She said she last heard from her sister two days ago and found out the air conditioning was not working.
+Flora Mitchell arrived at the home trying to learn the fate of her 58-year-old sister, a stroke patient.
+She said she last heard from her sister two days earlier and learned the air conditioning was not working.

 "We need to know what happened to her," she said.
 "They haven't told us anything."